bartteeuwen/USD-Applied-Data-Mining/README.md

 # Applied Data Mining – Final Team Project

-This repository showcases a **complete, end-to-end data science project** completed as part of a graduate-level course.
-The project demonstrates practical experience turning clinical-trial data into actionable insights with R.
+This repository showcases a **complete, end-to-end data science project** completed as part of a graduate-level Applied Data Science course.
+The project demonstrates practical experience transforming raw clinical trial data into actionable insights using R.

 The work emphasizes **real-world data handling, analytical reasoning, and clear communication**, not just model building.